 record set in 2005 was subsequently broken in 2013 and then again in

 - While the previous decade was warmer than any other decade in the 20th century, it is likely to be the coolest decade for the 21st century.

 - A longer fire season for the south and east and an increase in the number of days experiencing dangerous fire weather is projected.

-- Australia is projected to experience a decrease in cool season rainfall across many regions of the south and east, likely leading to more time spent in drought.
+- Australia's cool season rainfall is projected to decrease across many regions of the south and east, likely leading to more time spent in drought.

 - As the climate warms, heavy rainfall is expected to become more intense throughout Australia.

 - Average Australian sea levels are projected to continue to rise into the future, with regional differences.

 - As the oceans continue to warm, more frequent, intense and long-lasting marine heatwaves are projected, leading to increased risk of more frequent and severe coral bleaching events.

 - Fewer east coast lows are projected, particularly during the cooler months of the year.
 For events that do occur, sea level rise will increase the severity of some coastal impacts.